Joe Thomas (offensive tackle): College career

 Thomas enrolled in the University of Wisconsin, where he played for the Wisconsin Badgers football team from 2003 to 2006.
 As a true freshman, he mostly saw action as a blocking tight end in the 2003 season.
 In 2004, he started all 12 games at left tackle, helping the Badgers' ground game with Anthony Davis and Matt Bernstein in the backfield.

 In 2005, Barry Alvarez's final season as the Badgers' head coach, he started all 13 games at left tackle and was named a first-team All-American by Pro Football Weekly.
 He blocked for Brian Calhoun, who had an impressive year, racking up 1,500 rushing yards and 500 receiving yards.
-Thomas considered declaring for the 2006 NFL Draft, where he was projected among the top 15 picks (and projected as the second offensive lineman behind Virginia prospect D'Brickashaw Ferguson).
+Thomas considered declaring for the 2006 NFL draft, where he was projected among the top 15 picks (and projected as the second offensive lineman behind Virginia prospect D'Brickashaw Ferguson).
 The Badgers were invited to the Capital One Bowl against Auburn, where they prevailed 24–10.
 Unfortunately, Thomas tore his ACL playing defensive end because of injuries to other players at the position.
 The Badgers finished that season 10–3 with a #15 national ranking.
 Soon after the game, Thomas announced that he would be returning to Wisconsin for his final year.

 His senior season in 2006 began with high expectations.
 As the offensive captain, he started all 13 games and blocked for P. J. Hill, Jr., who recorded over 1,500 rushing yards.
-Following the regular season, Thomas won the Outland Trophy as the nation's top interior lineman, and he was recognized as a consensus first-team All-American.
+Following the regular season, Thomas won the Outland Trophy as the nation's top interior lineman, and he was recognized as a unanimous first-team All-American.
 Thomas and the Badgers were again invited to the Capital One Bowl, this time against Arkansas.
 The Badgers prevailed over the Razorbacks by a score of 17–14 and finished the season 12–1.

 He also excelled at shot put for the Badgers' track and field team.
 He garnered national recognition for record-breaking performances in shot put and discus throw.
 He was a 2005 second-team All-Big Ten Conference selection, as he qualified for the 2004 and 2005 NCAA Regionals in the shot put and discus throw.
 He majored in business administration while at the University of Wisconsin.
+This is where he met his future wife, Annie Nelson of Hudson, Wisconsin.